Armstrong-Ogbonna/Lagos-Air-Quality-Prediction/README.md

 changes.
 <br>Why this matters
 By accurately forecasting air quality proactive measures can be taken to:
-<br>• mitigate pollution,
+• mitigate pollution,
-<br>• support public health planning,
+• support public health planning,
-<br>• influence housing and industrial policies,
+• influence housing and industrial policies,
 <br>• improve standard of living in Lagos residents
 • and improve the overall air quality.